Xunnamius/strongbox-switchcrypt/README.md

 (TODO: update the documentation to reflect recent changes as of version 600, including how to build strongboxctl and how swap_mirrored strategy affects everything)
-// TODO: update StrongBox impl to not use nuggets anymore but just flakes
+// TODO: how much extra memory would it actually take to eliminate nuggets and
-// TODO: (similar to freestyle's implementation, except rekeying still
+// TODO: just use flakes?
-// TODO: occurs on overwrite).
-This might result in a speed up!
+(TODO: the cipher selection logic [especially while mirrored] is kinda spaghetti)

 This is a complete rewrite of the old buselogfs code.
 This is a Buse + Chacha20
 + Poly1305 + LFS encrypted filesystem.
 It uses Argon2 as its KDF.
 Featured in